-Please contact your insurance company to ensure that Utah Urology is a “participating/preferred/in-network provider” on your plan prior to scheduling an appointment.
-Note that some plans may require you to obtain a “referral” from your primary care provider prior to seeing a specialist.
+Please contact your insurance company to ensure that Utah Urology is a “participating/preferred/in-network provider” on your plan before scheduling an appointment.
+Note that some plans may require you to obtain a “referral” from your primary care provider before seeing a specialist.
 We can still provide medical services even if we are not on your “preferred provider” list.
 Your insurance coverage will be determined by any “out of network” benefits you may have as dictated by your plan.
 It is recommended that patients contact their insurance carriers to verify benefits and eligibility for services to be provided by Utah Urology.

-As a courtesy to you, we verify insurance benefits and eligibility prior to your visit.
-Using your personal insurance benefit information, we will calculate an estimate of your patient responsibility.
-Any applicable copayment, coinsurance and unmet deductible will be collected at the time of service.
+As a courtesy to you, we verify insurance benefits and eligibility before your visit.
+Using your personal insurance benefits information, we will calculate an estimate of your patient responsibility.
+Any applicable copayment, coinsurance, and unmet deductible will be collected at the time of service.
 If payment is not arranged, we may ask you to reschedule your appointment.

 If Utah Urology is “in-network” with your insurance plan, then the “price” of your visit is determined by your insurance company, not by Utah Urology.
 As an in-network provider, we are contracted with your insurance company to offer the in-network or discounted rate.
 If you are unsure about the costs associated with visiting a specialist or your coverage, please contact your insurance company.
 Note that insurance companies are responsible to you, the policyholder, not to the physician.

 We have made prior arrangements with many health plans to accept an “assignment of benefits”.
-This means that for most plans we are able to bill your insurance company directly.
+This means that for most plans we can bill your insurance company directly.
 As a courtesy, our billing department may also attempt to appeal denied claims on your behalf.